Jakob236/notreadyyet/project/results.md

 # Results & outcomes

-* What results did the applied analyses yield?

 ### Hypothesis 1
-* The first hypothesis was that functional connectivity differs between depressed patients and healthy controls.
+The first hypothesis was that functional connectivity differs between depressed patients and healthy controls.

 ### Hypothesis 2
-* The second hypothesis was that replicating the methods that were used in the original study but using different analysis and preprocessing tools (mriqc, Nilearn, Nipype) would lead to different results regarding the differences in functional connectivity between depressed patients and healthy controls.
+The second hypothesis was that replicating the methods that were used in the original study but using different analysis and preprocessing tools (mriqc, Nilearn, Nipype) would lead to different results regarding the differences in functional connectivity between depressed patients and healthy controls.

-* Were there other outcomes of the project (e.g. software, etc.)?

 ## Results of the original study

-* At first the main results of Bezmaternykh et al. (2021) regarding the differences in functional connectivity between the two groups were evaluated.
+At first the main results of Bezmaternykh et al. (2021) regarding the differences in functional connectivity between the two groups were evaluated.
 Bezmaternykh et al. (2021) performed an ICA (Table 2) and afterwards looked for connectivity differences (Table 3 & Figure 1) between the depressed and control group.
 They found decreased functional connectivity within the default mode network (DMN) which is not inline with the majority of other studies in this field.
 Moreover, a global increase of functional connectivity was found in the depressive group between the DMN and the executive control network (ECN).
 This is also not a typical finding for patients with depression.
 Another notable result was the overconnectivity of the medial visual cortex (mVis) with the audial cortex (AN) in the depressive group.

+##### Table 1: ICA depressed vs. controls (Bezmaternykh et al., 2021, p.
+5)
 ![Table 1 (Bezmaternykh et al., 2021, p.
 5)]( https://github.com/Jakob236/notreadyyet/blob/master/project/Table%202%20Paper.PNG?raw=true)

+##### Table 2: Results of depressed vs. controls coparison in all cases (left part) and in cases correlated with 6 solid body motion parameters less than r=0.4 on individual level (right part) (Bezmaternykh et al., 2021, p.
+6)
 ![Table 2 (Bezmaternykh et al., 2021, p.
 6)]( https://github.com/Jakob236/notreadyyet/blob/master/project/Table%203%20Paper.PNG?raw=true)

 ![Figure 1 (Bezmaternykh et al., 2021, p.
 6)](  https://github.com/Jakob236/notreadyyet/blob/master/project/Figure%201%20Paper.PNG?raw=true)
+##### Figure 1: Results of depressed vs. controls comparison (Bezmaternykh et al. 2021, p.
+6).
+Blue lines show pairs with more connectivity in controls, red lines show pairs with more connectivity in depressed patients (p < 0.05 uncorrected).